Go directly to product information

 General advice

-• separate the seeds and the 'pods', and tie the latter together so that they can be easily removed at the end of a cooking
+• separate the seeds and the 'pods', and tie the latter together for easy removal at the end of cooking

 Save: